 German Literature Archive (DLA) Marbach, Literaturemuseum der Moderne, 21 September 2017 to 29 April 2018

 YOU ARE FAUST.
 GOETHE’S DRAMA IN THE ARTS

 Goethe’s “Faust” is the most famous work of German literature worldwide.
 The drama portrays the once heroic, once desperate search for individual meaning in the modern age and, in a unique way, interweaves this ambition with the grand themes of human history.
 Faust’s pact with the devil and his amorous encounter with Margarete have sparked the imagination of many artists.

-From 23 February to 29 July 2018, the MWW Research Association will stage an exhibition dedicated to the “Faust” drama in cooperation with the Kunsthalle Munich.
-The show thus sheds light on one of the most gripping works of European cultural history from the 19th century to this day.
-Around 150 items from the holdings of the Klassik Stiftung Weimar as well as other pieces from European and non-European collections will illustrate how practically every generation since 1800 has developed its own unique relationship to Goethe’s “Faust”.
+From 23 February to 29 July 2018, the MWW Research Association staged an exhibition dedicated to the “Faust” drama in cooperation with the Kunsthalle Munich.
+The show thus shed light on one of the most gripping works of European cultural history from the 19th century to this day.
+Around 150 items from the holdings of the Klassik Stiftung Weimar as well as other pieces from European and non-European collections illustrated how practically every generation since 1800 has developed its own unique relationship to Goethe’s “Faust”.
 The history of its reception very much parallels the cultural history of the modern age.

 Kunsthalle Munich, 23 February to 29 July 2018